minnesangg/Cerberus/README.md

 You are free to use, modify, and distribute the software, but any derivative work must also be released under GPLv3.

 2. Third-Party Dependencies:
    Qt Secret (LGPL 3.0) – used for encryption.
-You must dynamically link against it and provide users the ability to replace the library.
 For more information, see Qt Secret.
 [Qt-Secret](https://github.com/QuasarApp/Qt-Secret).

 ## 🌟 Credits